alexbarksdale/react-autocomplete/README.md

 3. Navigate into `src/assets/` and take `trietree.ts`and `trietreenode.ts` into your desired location.

 4. **OPTION 1:** If you would like to use the search bar, navigate to `src/components/` and take `SearchBar.tsx` into your desired location. ‼️ This component uses [styled-components](https://styled-components.com/)  and [react-icon](https://www.npmjs.com/package/react-icons).
-React-icon is only for the 🔍 icon so if you would like to remove it, find it with cmd + f (ctrl + f for windos) and search for `SearchIcon` and remove it.
+React-icon is only for the 🔍 icon so if you would like to remove it, find it with cmd + f (ctrl + f for windows) and search for `SearchIcon` and remove it.
 However, you must install styled-components with:
 `npm i styled-components @types/styled-components` and `npm i react-icons` if you would like to keep the 🔍 icon.